sprylab/purple-docs/source/webviews.rst

 Web content can access storefront data through a javascript interface.

-.. note:: This interface is not available in Web Kiosk and Composer Native Preview.
+.. note:: This interface is not available in Composer Native Preview.

 .. code-block:: javascript
   :caption: Storefront JavaScript-Interface